-Polish Karpatka Cake With Choux Pastry And Vanilla Pudding Cream
+Polish Karpatka Cake With Choux Pastry And Vanilla Pudding

 Have you ever had karpatka?
-This Polish choux pastry layer cake filled with vanilla pudding cream is an absolute classic.
+This Polish choux pastry layer cake filled with vanilla pudding is an absolute classic.
 Its uneven shape is inspired by the Carpathian Mountains, and that's also where it gets its name from.
 Traditionally, this delectable cake consists of 2 layers of choux pastry and a very generous amount of cream inside.
-But in our humble opinion, that simply isn't enough, which is why we've given this Polish dessert 3 layers of choux pastry and 2 layers of vanilla pudding cream.
+But in our humble opinion, that simply isn't enough, which is why we've given this Polish dessert 3 layers of choux pastry and 2 layers of vanilla pudding.
 Go big or go home, right?!

 For the choux pastry: